twitchy-craft/Chrome-Crasher/README.md

+# Chrome Crasher
+- Simple code that crashes chrome
-- Build it to be able to crash chrome
+- thats about it
-- may not work
+- make a issue or a pull request if you want changes
-- best
+- can crash chromebooks
-- I cap balls
-python
-windows
-blah blah blah